mac999/digital_twin_BIM_IoT/DTB-BMS/README.md

 [![Viewer](https://img.shields.io/badge/Viewer-v7-green.svg)](https://forge.autodesk.com/)

 # Description
-In this DTB-BMS(Digital Twin and BIM based Building Management System), we will be creating a simple web page that allows end users to upload some files to Forge storage service, then translate them and display them in a web browser.
+In this DTB-BMS(Digital Twin and BIM based Building Management System) draft version (prototype), we will be creating a simple web page that allows end users to upload some files to Forge storage service, then translate them and display them in a web browser.

 - IoT dataset visualization
 - IoT-BIM connnection